-I didn't know whether he was hit, but I couldn't afford the luxury to check: the entity was now turning its attention to Sapphire and me.
-I bent at Steel's side, yanked the gun from his limp hand, and fired twice at the being, which was now shining brighter than ever.
+I didn't know whether Steel got hit, but I couldn't afford the luxury to check: the entity was now turning its attention to Sapphire and me.
+I bent at Steel's side, grabbed the gun laying at a short distance from his limp form, and fired twice at the being, which was now shining brighter than ever.
 The bullets had no effect, though: it clearly was much more resilient than its minions.

-I soon followed Steel's fate: the gun was snatched from my hand by the same invisible force, and aimed at my head, which of course was not protected by the bullet-proof jacket.
+I soon followed Steel's fate: the gun was snatched from my hand by the same invisible force, and aimed at my head, which of course was not protected by the vest.

 While I heard the click of the hammer ineffectively hitting the barrel, I grabbed my spare pack of ammunitions and threw it at the entity's feet, where bright flashes were still sparking, fervently hoping that one of them would detonate the gunpowder.

 I shouted: "Need a recharge?", than ducked over Steel's body to protect him from the blast I was hoping was about to go off.

 The explosion was strong enough to fling lead fragments all over the place.
 My bullet-proof jacket protected both me and Steel, and luckily Sapphire was out of range, although she fell to the ground.

 When the place returned silent again, I lifted my head and looked for the entity, but it was nowhere to be found.
 Either the blast destroyed it, or it scared the hell out of it and made it flee.